SumayyaPanju/GravityGym/testing.md

 [BACK TO TOP](#table-of-contents)
 ## Wave Web Accessibility Evaluation

-[WAVE](https://wave.webaim.org/) is another evaluation tool which evaluates the webpage and it also helps developers make content more accessible to individuals with special needs.
+[WAVE](https://wave.webaim.org/) is another evaluation tool which evaluates the web page and it also helps developers make content more accessible to individuals with special needs.
 It can be used with or without the extension.

 >Click below, on the relevant headings to expand